Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

       - @c "automatic" (if not specified, this will be the default).
     - @c "format": if @c "parser" is set to @c "strptime-format", then this is the user-defined format to parse with.

+  The following transformations commands are executed in the following order:
+  - @c "columns-rename": an array of column rename commands, which contain the following:
+    - @c "name": the column to rename.
+    - @c "new-name": the new name for the column.
   - @c "recode-re": an array of categorical column recode commands.
 This will apply a regular expression text replace for each label in the provided column(s).
 Each set of commands contains the following properties:
     - @c "column": the categorical column to recode.
     - @c "pattern": the regular expression pattern to search for.
     - @c "replacement": the replacement text.
 Note that capture groups are supported.

 ## Values {#values-properties}
 Properties for the @c "values" node: